nmdanny/DistributedProject/src/consensus/README.md

 leader.
 (In fact, this is what `single_process_runner.rs` does)

 Clients can deal with request/response omissions by re-sending their request until getting a positive answer.
-There is a chance that their proposed value was committed but they're not aware - there are two ways to approach this:
+There is a chance that their proposed value was committed but they're not aware - I handle this by sending read requests to read the latest portion of the log, and ensuring the value isn't there before submitting the value again.

-1. Before the client re-tries sending the value, he reads the latest entries and ensures his value wasn't already committed

-2. The server scans his log before inserting a new client value, and ensures the log doesn't contain the value (e.g, if we identify each value with some random value, UUID)

-There are various performance tradeoffs for each of those approaches, and for simplicity I didn't handle them - this is the concern

 ## References